Living abroad

 Cost of sports and leisure in Greece

-In Greece, you also can entertain yourself for free.
-Visiting beaches, hiking and nature walks, exploring neighbourhoods, visiting numerous religious sites, and enjoying the streets and architecture of Greek cities cost nothing.
+Free activities to enjoy in Greece include visiting beaches, hiking, and nature walks, exploring neighbourhoods, visiting numerous religious sites, and enjoying the streets and architecture of Greek cities cost nothing.

-Organised activities, such as visiting excursions or museums, cost around €20—100 per excursion or €10—25 per ticket in a museum.
-A ticket to the cinema costs about €8.
+Organised activities, such as excursions or museum visits, cost around €20—100 per excursion or €10—25 per museum ticket.
+A ticket to the cinema costs €8.

 2. Acropolis Museum, Athens — the most visited attraction in Athens, an ultra-modern building with great ancient treasures inside.

-3. Santorini — the most dramatic Greek island with cubic buildings is very popular for weddings and honeymoons.
+3. Santorini — the most dramatic Greek island, known for its cubic buildings, is very popular for weddings and honeymoons.

-4. Mykonos — an island with classy seafood restaurants and a whitewashed church, Paraportiani.
+4. Mykonos — an island famous for classy seafood restaurants and a whitewashed Church of Panagia Paraportiani.

-5. Delphi — UNESCO World Heritage site, there are a lot of ruins of temples, theatres, and stadiums dating between the 8th century BC and the 2nd century AD.
+5. Delphi — a UNESCO World Heritage site with ruins of temples, theatres, and stadiums dating between the 8th century BC and the 2nd century AD.

-6. Crete is one of Greece’s most popular vacation destinations, with many archaeological sites, the best of which is the Palace of Knossos.
+6. Crete is one of Greece’s most popular holiday destinations, known for its archaeological sites, especially the Palace of Knossos.

-7. Corfu — UNESCO World Heritage site with 16th-century fortress.
+7. Corfu — a UNESCO World Heritage site with a 16th-century fortress.

-8. Meteora Monasteries — rocky monstrous with Byzantine frescoes and icons.
+8. Meteora Monasteries — rocky monasteries with Byzantine frescoes and icons.

 9. Rhodes Town is famous for its fortification system and streets of the old town.

-10. Zakynthos — you need to see a Shipwreck beach and Blue Caves here.
+10. Zakynthos is famous for a Shipwreck beach and Blue Caves.

 In Greece, excursions or museum excursions cost around €20—100 per excursion or €10—25 per ticket in a museum